Rjmoodie/yardpass-upgrade/SECURITY_DEFINER_VIEWS_RATIONALE.md

 ## Security Hardening (Current Standards)

-All `SECURITY DEFINER` views in YardPass follow these safety rules:
+All `SECURITY DEFINER` views in Liventix follow these safety rules:

 1. **Limited Owner Role**: Views are owned by `app_views` or similar non-superuser role
 2. **Underlying RLS**: Base tables in non-public schemas have their own RLS policies